zZedix/PasarGuard/dashboard/README.md

-# Dashboard UI for marzban
+# Dashboard UI for pasargaurd

 ## Requirements